kfrostare-Interviews/RockPaperScissors_CraftAcademy/README.md

 Add additional notes about how to deploy this on a live system

 ### This game was built using
-* Javascript, html and css for style and logic.
-Yarn and Superstatic as dependency.
+* Javascript for logic, html for structure and css for style.
+Yarn and Superstatic as dependencies.
 Tested using Cypress.

+### Updates to be made
+View upcoming updates in the userstories.md- file.

-## Acknowledgments
+### Acknowledgments

 * For info on testing for images [Cypress](https://stackoverflow.com/questions/51246606/test-loading-of-image-in-cypress)
 * For info on section tags from [GeeksforGeeks](https://www.geeksforgeeks.org/html-section-tag/)